Mulhouse, France Guide

 Day Trips

-30 minutes by train or car Belfort is a city dominated by its imposing citadel and the Lion of Belfort, a monumental sculpture by Frédéric Auguste Bartholdi (the same sculptor who created the Statue of Liberty).
-Explore the citadel, visit the Musée d'Art Moderne, and admire the Lion of Belfort, a symbol of French resistance.
+1 hour 30 minutes by car Belfort is dominated by its imposing Citadel and the Lion of Belfort, a monumental sculpture by Frédéric Bartholdi (the same artist who designed the Statue of Liberty).
+Explore the Citadel, learn about the city's history, and admire the iconic lion.

-40 minutes by car Cross the border into Germany and discover Freiburg, a vibrant university city with a charming old town.
-Explore the Münsterplatz, dominated by the impressive Freiburg Minster, and wander through the Bächle, small water-filled runnels that line the streets.
-Freiburg is also known for its sustainable practices and its proximity to the Black Forest.
+40 minutes by car Just across the border in Germany, Freiburg is a vibrant university city with a charming old town.
+Explore the Münsterplatz (cathedral square), admire the Freiburg Minster, and wander through the Bächle (small water-filled runnels) that line the streets.
+The city is also known for its green initiatives and sustainable living.

 Travel Time